 School performance measures heading up

-by Mark Bell Contributing Writer
+Mark Bell Contributing Writer

 Under Kentucky’s measurement system, Harlan County Schools made substantial gains in student performance for 2013 when compared to the prior year.